All-In-One Solutions and Page Builders

 All-In-One solutions like Avada and Divi’s theme on the other hand are entire website builders for WordPress that make it even easier to set up more feature rich sites by providing most of the functionality required to build a website out-of-the-box.
 They are basically like Wix or SquareSpace, but they are built for WordPress and you still have to get hosting for your site.
 However, we do not recommend using Divi or Avada for building websites.
 The problem is that when you use Divi or Avada you are effectively locked into using their theme, and page builder, and all of their other built-in features in an otherwise open source ecosystem.
 Wix and SquareSpace are extremely limited compared to WordPress-based solutions; however they make up for it by being the most user-friendly solutions for creating a website quickly, making them ideal for simpler, one-off, or temporary websites.
 They are particularly suitable for those who do not view their website as an evolving project and whose needs can be met with the features offered by Wix or SquareSpace.

-On the other hand, the WordPress ecosystem is massive, with over 40,000 plugins in the repository alone, and there are so many great plugins in WordPress that compete with each other, things are constantly changing and improving.
-While it’s convenient to have a page builder, interactive forms and tables, SEO, and many other features built-in and working out of the box in all-in-one solutions in WordPress like Divi and Avada, you might find yourself needing a newer, more feature-rich form plugin, such as FluentForms.
-While theoretically you can deactivate some or all of Avada’s functionality if you can find plugins that are otherwise compatible with it, they quickly become bloatware and you are still stuck with their theme and page builder.
+On the other hand, the WordPress ecosystem is massive, with over 60,000 plugins in the repository alone, and there are so many great plugins in WordPress that compete with each other, things are constantly changing and improving.
+While it’s convenient to have a page builder, interactive forms and tables, SEO, and many other features built-in and working out of the box in all-in-one solutions in WordPress like Divi and Avada, you might find yourself needing a newer, more feature-rich form plugin, for instance.
+While theoretically you can deactivate some or all of Avada’s functionality if you can find plugins that are otherwise compatible with it, in that scenario it can quickly become bloatware and you are still stuck with their theme and page builder.
 The future of WordPress is not some centralized, all-in-one solution that does everything for you.
 Instead, it thrives on an integrated ecosystem of thousands of developers adhering to the WordPress core standards, collaborating seamlessly to unlock endless possibilities, all within a modular framework.
 Relying solely on a single development team to compete with the global community of open-source contributors and plugin developers in WordPress is an exercise in futility.

 Navigating the WordPress Diaspora to Develop a Solution